joziasmartini/mindstate/README.md

 This is the link to the <a href="http://uffs.jmartini.me/saude-mental-app.html">online prototype</a>.

-## Pitch
+## Methodology

-The project had a final pitch presentation created by the members.

-The objective was to present and attract investments from companies or investors.
+The project started with research to validate the pain of our personas.

+For that, we made the following <a href="https://forms.gle/LFZA6vXYwy3s8vCn7">research</a>.

+We decided to use the <a href="https://www.desenvolvimentoagil.com.br/scrum/">agile scrum methodology</a>.

+In this project, the sprints lasted fifteen days each.

+Much of the project was built following the ideas of <a href="https://dschool.stanford.edu/resources/dschool-reading-list">design thinking by stanford</a>.

-## Installation
+## Technologies

-It is not necessary to do an installation to run the project's front-end.

-To run the backend, you need to configure <a href="https://firebase.google.com/">firebase server</a>.
+- HTML
+- CSS
+- JavaScript
+- Node
+- React
+- Firebase

 ## License

-All rights are reserved to the developers of the application.

-The source code must not be copied, shared, remodeled or used in public or private projects.
+This project is under a private license, that is, its code cannot be distributed, modified or used by third parties.